FundedNext

 Realistic Payout Expectations

-Trading Platforms and Broker Integration
+Trading Platforms & Broker Integration

-Prohibited Strategies and Hidden Rules
+Prohibited Strategies & Hidden Rules

 Soft Breaches